input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

    --bench_flags BENCH_FLAGS
                          Additional command-line flags that can be passed to the `cargo bench` command.
-   --with_test           Flag to indicate whether to run tests (including unit
-                         tests and doc tests).
    --cov_report COV_REPORT
                          The output coverage report file path.
 If omitted, coverage will not be run.
-   --with_bench          Flag to indicate whether to run benchmarks.
+   --with_docs           Flag to indicate whether to build docs (including
+                         graphs, trees etc.) or not.
    --libs LIBS           The list of lib crates `cargo-modules` docs to build
                          separated by comma.
    --bins BINS           The list of binaries `cargo-modules` docs to build and
-                         made a smoke tests on them.   .
+                         made a smoke tests on them.
 ```

 Note that the `libs` argument takes a list of library crate's names in your Rust project, e.g.